Terms and Conditions including Addendum relating to Covid 19

 6.3 The hirer must limit the numbers attending their event to the published room capacities, as shown on our website.

 6.4 Use of the premises is at the hirer's risk.
 The hirer is responsible for any damage to the premises, fabric, furniture, fittings, chattels and equipment resulting from their booking or caused by those people attending the booked event. and shall take reasonable steps to ensure that damage shall not occur.
-The hirer should report any damage occurring and without delay.
+The hirer should report any damage occurring without delay, and make good to the satisfaction of Brighton Quaker Meeting.

 6.5 The hirer, in consultation with a member of staff or other representative of Brighton Quaker Meeting, is responsible for ensuring proper supervision of entry to /exit from the building during their event.
 Mindful for the safety of people coming into the building and their security, Brighton Quaker Meeting requires the hirer to provide designated stewards for large events in the Meeting Room or Lecture Room.
 We reserve the right to require a hirer to have an extra member of staff on duty as a condition of the booking proceeding.
 Any costs incurred by us in providing extra staffing will be discussed in advance with, and charged to, the hirer.